SydneySchiller/Maya-Tools/README.md

 ```

 After adjusting the slider, you can hit the reset button, which resets the slider back to 50% (the middle of the slider) without setting a new keyframe.

+### reusableUI.py
+This tool contains a base class to create a window.
+Inside this base class, called _BaseWindow_, there are methods for show, buildUI, reset, and close.
+If this class is used, an empty window will appear.

+Following the base class, a child class called _TweenerWindow_ is specified.
+This window has the same functionality of TweenerUI.py.

+Another child of BaseWindow is _GearWindow_, which uses the functionality of GearClassCreator.py within a window.
+If the user hits the _Make Gear_ button, a gear object will appear on screen.
+Then, you can move the slider to alter the amount of teeth in real time.
+If the _reset_ button is pressed, the gear will no longer be the active gear, and the slider is set back to its base amount.

+_To Do: Make slider for GearWindow to alter teeth length_